playcanvas/developer.playcanvas.com/content/en/tutorials/beginner/Controlling-audio.md

 *Use the Down and Up cursor keys to pause and unpause a sound respectively.*
 *The full code used is shown at the bottom of this page.*

 In this tutorial we will show you how to play and control audio files in PlayCanvas.
 Note that there are more controllable features and properties (such as pitch control).
-See the [audio API listing here][audio] for more details.
+See the [audio API listing here][1] for more details.

 ##The audio commands